-- Wind turbine service technicians
+- Wind Turbine Service Technician

-- Wind turbine technician (manufacturing)
+- Wind Turbine Manufacturing Technician

-- Wind potential technician (meteorological data collection
+- Wind Potential Technician (meteorological data collection)

-- Wind turbine site development technician
+- Wind Turbine Site Development Technician

-- Wind turbine construction/installation technician
+- Wind Turbine Construction/Installation Technician

-- Wind turbine commissioning technician (initial start-up and synchronization with the grid)
+- Wind Turbine Commissioning Technician (initial start-up and synchronization with the grid)

-- Industrial maintenance technician
+- Industrial Maintenance Technician

 The components of the WTT curriculum are algebra and trigonometry based.
-Additional transition courses may be required in English, mathematics and reading.
+Corequisite courses may be required in English and mathematics.
 Requirements will be determined by placement test scores.

-Upon successful completion of the program the student will be able to:
+Upon successful completion of of the program, the graduate will be able to:

-- Demonstrate basic knowledge of electrical equipment and operation - Demonstrate basic knowledge of mechanical equipment and operation - Demonstrate basic knowledge of fluid power equipment and operations - Demonstrate safety practices common to the wind industry - Troubleshoot, repair and maintain electrical systems common to wind power generation - Troubleshoot, repair and maintain distributive power systems common to wind power generation - Troubleshoot, repair and maintain hydraulic controls used in the wind industry - Use commonly available instruments to analyze & troubleshoot systems - Use schematics, operating manuals & troubleshooting guides to troubleshoot equipment commonly used in the wind industry - Demonstrate climbing, rescue, and emergency medical techniques and procedures necessary for the wind industry - Apply safety procedures in the industrial environment including those applicable to hand & power tools - Demonstrate job hazard assessment and resolution to hazards - Perform daily maintenance and repair tasks necessary in the wind industry - Demonstrate effective communication and computation skills
+- Demonstrate basic knowledge of electrical equipment and operation - Demonstrate basic knowledge of mechanical equipment and operation - Demonstrate basic knowledge of fluid power equipment and operation - Demonstrate safety practices common to the wind industry - Troubleshoot, repair, and maintain electrical systems common to wind power generation - Troubleshoot, repair, and maintain distribution power systems common to wind power generation - Troubleshoot, repair, and maintain hydraulic controls used in the wind industry - Use commonly available instruments to analyze and troubleshoot systems - Use schematics, operating manuals, and troubleshooting guides to troubleshoot equipment commonly used in the wind industry - Demonstrate knowledge of climbing, rescue, and emergency medical techniques and procedures necessary for the wind industry - Apply safety procedures in the industrial environment including those applicable to hand and power tools - Demonstrate job hazard assessment and resolution to hazards - Perform daily maintenance and repair tasks necessary in the wind industry - Demonstrate effective communication and computation skills

-Special Certificates:

-• Students successfully completing WTT 110, Wind Safety and OSHA, will receive an OSHA Certificate of Completion for General Industry Safety (30-hour).
+Special Certificates: Students successfully completing WTT 110, Wind Safety and OSHA, will receive an OSHA Certificate of Completion for General Industry Safety (30-hour).

-Program Implementation: Full-time evening (Students attending part-time should contact advisor for recommended course sequencing).
+Program Implementation: Full-time evening (students attending part-time should contact an advisor for recommended course sequencing).